A New Zealand soldier admits attempted espionage in the country's first spying conviction

 When the soldier’s hard drive was searched, investigators found a copy of Christchurch gunman Brenton Tarrant’s livestreamed video of his massacre and a manifesto document he published online before the killings.
 Possession of either without permission is a criminal offense in New Zealand and the soldier, who admitted that charge too, joins several others convicted in New Zealand of having or sharing the terrorist’s banned material.

-In a statement read to the court by his lawyer, the man said the two nationalist groups with which the man was involved were “no more than groups of friends with similar points of view to my own,” according to Radio New Zealand.
+In a statement read to the court by his lawyer, the man said the two nationalist groups with which he was involved were “no more than groups of friends with similar points of view to my own,” according to Radio New Zealand.

 The laywer, Steve Winter, added that his client denied supporting the Christchurch shooter’s ideology, RNZ reported.

-The soldier also pleaded guilty to accessing a military computer system for dishonest purposes.
+The soldier — who was based at Linton Military Camp near the city of Palmerston North — also pleaded guilty to accessing a military computer system for dishonest purposes.
 The amended suite of three charges replaced 17 counts levelled against him earlier in the proceedings.

 Each of the three charges he admitted carries a maximum prison term of either seven or 10 years in New Zealand.
 His sentence was expected to be delivered by a military panel within days after Monday’s conviction.